 Trim each watermelon round but removing the skin and white pith.
 I start with large cuts, not worrying too much about the white, and then proceed to shave off more and refine into a rounded edge.
 Repeat with both tiers.

 Drain off as much of the water as you can.
-(Optional) Allow the watermelon to sit for 15-20 minutes to allow additional drainage before continuing.
+(Optional) Allow the watermelon to rest for 15-20 minutes to allow additional drainage before continuing.

 Keep each round separate (don't stack yet).
 Use a paper towel to blot the surface of each watermelon round, especially the top edges where the chocolate "icing" drizzle will go.
 Set aside your sprinkles.